v3io/tutorials/README.md

 - [V3IO Frames](https://github.com/v3io/frames) <font color="#00BCF2">\[Tech Preview\]</font> &mdash; Iguazio's open-source data-access library, which provides a unified high-performance API for accessing NoSQL, stream, and time-series data in the platform's data store and features native integration with pandas and [NVIDIA RAPIDS](https://rapids.ai/).
 - Built-in support for ML packages such as [scikit-learn](https://scikit-learn.org), [Pyplot](https://matplotlib.org/api/_as_gen/matplotlib.pyplot.html), [NumPy](http://www.numpy.org/), [PyTorch](https://pytorch.org/), and [TensorFlow](https://www.tensorflow.org/).

-All these tools are integrated with the platform's Jupyter Notebook service, enabling users to access the same data through different interfaces with minimal configuration overhead.
+All these tools are integrated with the platform's Jupyter Notebook service, allowing users to access the same data from Jupyter through different interfaces with minimal configuration overhead.
 Users can easily install additional Python packages by using the [Conda](https://anaconda.org/anaconda/conda) binary package and environment manager and the [pip](https://pip.pypa.io) Python package installer, which are both available as part of the Jupyter Notebook service.
+This design, coupled with the platform's unified data model, enables users to store and access data using different formats &mdash; such as NoSQL ("key/value"), time series, stream data, and files (simple objects) &mdash; and leverage different tools and APIs for accessing and manipulating the data, all from a single development environment (namely, Jupyter Notebook).

 > **Note:** You can deploy and manage application services, such as Spark and Jupyter Notebook, from the **Services** page of the platform dashboard.

-Typically, data scientists use Jupyter Notebook to run the exploration phase.
-You can execute code that uses different tools &mdash; such as Spark jobs or SQL queries &mdash; on the same data set from the same Jupyter notebook and without having to move the data.
-The platform's unified ata model enables you to store and analyze different types of data &mdash; such as NoSQL ("key/value"), time series, stream data, and files (simple objects) &mdash; and leverage different tools for accessing and manipulating the data from a single interface.

-<a id="data-exploration-and-processing-examples"></a>
-#### Examples

-For details and examples, see the [GettingStarted](GettingStarted/GettingStarted.ipynb#data-exploration-and-processing) platform tutorial Jupyter notebook.
+For an overview of available platform data exploration and processing examples, see the [GettingStarted](GettingStarted/GettingStarted.ipynb#data-exploration-and-processing) tutorial Jupyter notebook.
-The examples include the following:

-- Exploring data using Spark DataFrames &mdash; see the [SparkSQLAnalytics](GettingStarted/SparkSQLAnalytics.ipynb) getting-started tutorial notebook.
-- Exploring data using V3IO Frames and pandas DataFrames &mdasbh; see the [frames](GettingStarted/frames.ipynb) getting-started tutorial notebook.
-- Exploring data using SQL &mdash; see the [GettingStarted](GettingStarted/GettingStarted.ipynb#data-exploration-sql) getting-started tutorial notebook.

 <a id="building-and-training-models"></a>
 ### Building and Training Models